smeup/reload/docs/example.md

 In fact, the notation *_MONGO means:

-_" All tables with name that ends with _MONGO are hosted on the MongoDB server identified by this ConnectionConfig definition"_
+_All tables with name that ends with _MONGO are hosted on the MongoDB server identified by this ConnectionConfig definition_

 When the connection config list is defined, we can create an instance of **DBNativeAccessConfig** passing the connection config list as parameter.